 - The city/town clerk will then file the original and the couple can receive an official certificate of their marriage.

 Anyone can get married in Vermont!
+And all are welcome here!
 You’ll find more details on How To Get Married In Vermont here!